Exam Accommodation Guidelines

 After submitting appropriate documentation of disability and meeting with a DRC Coordinator for an intake appointment, students must submit a Service Request Form to request any needed accommodations each semester.
 It is advisable for students to submit the request at least two weeks before the semester begins to avoid delays in the implementation of accommodations.
-During the semester, it is the student’s responsibility to inform the DRC if his or her accommodation needs change or if he or she withdraws from a course.
+During the semester, it is the student’s responsibility to inform the DRC if his or her accommodation needs change or if he/she/they withdraws from a course.

 DRC Coordinators will prepare faculty letters that outline the students’ accommodation needs which students will download from the DRC Online Portal and provide to faculty.
 It is the student’s responsibility to provide the letters to their instructors.

 Students must have a discussion with faculty to determine how accommodation needs will be met.
 During this conversation, some things students may want to ask include:

 - Will I take my accommodated exams at the DRC or within the academic department?

-- The usual exam time for this class conflicts with another class on my schedule or with the DRC office hours (Monday-Friday, 8:00am-5:00pm); may I schedule my exam for another time?
+- The usual exam time for this class conflicts with another class on my schedule or with the DRC testing hours (Monday-Friday, 8:00am-5:00pm); may I schedule my exam for another time?
 Do you have preferences about this alternate time?

 - If exams in this class are administered online, how will I access my accommodated exam?

 Scheduling an Exam at the DRC

 Students must schedule exams at least three business days in advance (or approximately two weeks in advance for finals) to allow the DRC to obtain the exams from the faculty and to ensure adequate space, equipment, etc. are available.
 Untimely requests may jeopardize the provision of the accommodation.
 Students may schedule through the DRC Online Student Portal, in person in 119 Stevenson Hall, or over the phone at 502-852-6938.
 Students may find it helpful to schedule exams for the whole semester at once if these dates are available in advance.
 Information needed to schedule an exam includes: